about talia.

 • Advanced Training in Parenting Plan Evaluations

-AFCC - Advanced Issues in Family Law: Parent-Child Contact Problems
+Advanced Issues in Family Law: Parent-Child Contact Problems - Modules 1 to 8 (16 hours)

-Faculty: Robin M. Deutsch, PhD, ABPP, Leslie Drozd, PhD, John A. “Jack” Moran, PhD, Marsha Kline Pruett, PhD, ABPP, Matthew Sullivan, PhD, Peggie Ward, PhD
+Facilitators: Robin M. Deutsch, PhD, ABPP; Leslie Drozd, PhD; John A. “Jack” Moran, PhD; Marsha Kline Pruett, PhD, ABPP; Matthew Sullivan, PhD; Peggie Ward, PhD

 Ausome Training